 If you're not planning to travel with it a lot, then we would recommend getting one with a 10 inch or larger screen.
 The larger screen makes it a nicer experience.
 And all our customers agree too!

 If you have already got a tablet and is planning to get a new one, unless you have a specific reason to switch, we would recommend you to stick with the same brand.
 Especially if you have bought some apps and want to have the same when you switch, it is highly likely that you will have to pay for them again.

 If you really need to run Windows based applications, then you might want to consider getting a Microsoft Surface Pro tablet with a keyboard as mentioned previously.

 The quick answer is no. If you are thinking of getting an Apple iPad, you don't need to get an Apple Mac to use it.
 You can use it as standalone or you can sync your photos, music, movies and contacts etc with your PC or Mac.
-The same goes for any Google Android based tablet such as Samsung Galaxy Tab and Google Nexus 9.
+The same goes for any Google Android based tablet such as Samsung Galaxy Tab.